 Cross Country Championships - Para-Athletes may enter this event, providing that they meet entry criteria and counted within entry.
 No Para Medals or Points are awarded at this event.

-Indoor Athletics Championships - BUCS points and medals will be awarded in these specific Para events (Men and Woman Seperatly):
+Indoor Athletics Championships - BUCS points and medals will be awarded in these specific Para events (Female and Male categories offered):

 Para athletes of all eligible classifications will compete alongside each other and shall be ranked on a multi-classification basis using the RAZA system.
 Both the Indoors and Outdoor Athletics Championships are recognised for UK and World Rankings.